 - Advisory Note on streetscape, public outdoor areas, fixtures, fittings and furniture in PDF or Word

-- Frequently asked questions on Access to premises
+- Frequently asked questions on Access to Premises (2014)

-Revised Guidelines on insurance and superannuation were adopted by the Commission in March 2005
+Revised Guidelines on Insurance were adopted by the Commission in November 2016.

 Disability Service Standards